No products in the cart.

 Every new industry has its fair share of jargon and the CBD industry is no different.
 There are so many three-letter abbreviations that it’s easy to feel a little turned around.
+One of the questions we get occasionally is: What does CBD stand for?
+A great question!

 CBD is an abbreviation for cannabidiol.
 The letters CBD come from within the word shown here: Canna-Bi-Diol.

-Related: What is Cannabidiol?
+Related: What are Terpenes?

 How Does CBD Work?